fossabot/kafka-logaggregation/README.md

 ## Kafka Message Producer

-The `kafka_producer.py` script allows you to produce messages to a Kafka topic.
-It sends messages to a specified Kafka topic on a Kafka broker.
+The `kafka_producer.py` script allows you to produce messages to a Kafka topic or  collect produced logs from  log sources  like nginx, mysql  ftp etc. It sends messages to a specified Kafka topic on a Kafka broker.

 **Usage:**